aegrey/amazon-app-runner-deploy/README.md

 Registers an AWS App Runner Service and deploys the application using the source code of a given GitHub repository.
 Supports both source code and Docker image based service.

+**This fork modification allows specifying settings from the root repository via YAML to have much greater customization and control over deployments.**

 ## Table of Contents

 <!-- toc -->